 If you’re not bothering optimizing your emails for mobile, there’s a good chance they won’t be read.
 If they receive an email on their mobile device that isn’t displayed correctly, half of recipients will simply delete it.
 5% would go as far as unsubscribing.

 IKO System carried out a comprehensive study on sales emails in their ebook ‘800,000 Sales Conversations by Email’.

 Some of the statistics that stand out include:

-- Sales reps spend 67% of their time reaching out to a lead.
+- Without automation sales representative spends 67% of their time reaching out to a lead.

 - While sales reps tend to use 3 to 5 words in their subject lines, there is no evidence of impact between subject length and open rate.

 Want to get your sales email opened?
 The study found the best tactic was to use the company’s name, increasing the open rate by 15%, compared to using a first name, which only marginally improved the open rate by 0.9%.

 Using lower case at the start of the subject line also had a significant impact on the open rate.
 However, you’ll want to avoid special characters like the plague, as it results in an 11% decrease in open rate.
 This possibly suggests that we like our subject lines to look more human than machine.

 After the subject line, the opening line is the most important, especially as most email services display the first line in the inbox.
 Starting with ‘Hello’ and the customer’s first name all resulted in higher open rates, but it seems like we all like a good start.
 Using ‘Good’ at the start of your email message resulted in a massive 104% increase in open rate.